manojgayala/POPL1/Language Manual.md

 # Classes
 This section covers the basic semantics of Classes and how they are implemented.

-Body of the class contains members, constructors, methods declared under `mem`,`con`,`met` labels respectively.Classes can have subclasses
+Body of the class contains members, constructors, methods declared in `mem`,`con`,`met` blocks respectively.Classes can have subclasses

    *declaration: \
      `*`class-declarator `inherit`<sub>opt</sub>  parent-class-list<sub>opt</sub> `'\n'` class-initilaizer <sub>opt</sub>*